huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_server.md

 The following arguments are supported:

 * `coverage_sites` - (Required, List, ForceNew) Specifies an array of site ID and operator for the IEC server.
     The coverage_sites object structure is documented below.
     Changing this parameter creates a new IEC server resource.

 * `flavor_id` - (Required, String, ForceNew) Specifies the flavor ID of the desired flavor for the IEC server.
     Changing this parameter creates a new IEC server resource.

 * `image_id` - (Required, String, ForceNew) Specifies the image ID of the desired image for the IEC server.
     Changing this parameter creates a new IEC server resource.

 * `name` - (Required, String, ForceNew) Specifies the IEC server name.
     This parameter can contain a maximum of 64 characters, which may consist of letters, digits, dot(.), underscores (_), and hyphens (-).
     Changing this parameter creates a new IEC server resource.

-* `security_groups` - (Required, List, ForceNew) Specifies an array of one or more security group names to associate with the IEC server.
+* `security_groups` - (Required, List, ForceNew) Specifies an array of one or more security group IDs to associate with the IEC server.
     Changing this parameter creates a new IEC server resource.

 * `subnet_ids` - (Required, List, ForceNew) Specifies an array of one or more subnet ID of Network for the IEC server binding.
     Changing this parameter creates a new IEC server resource.

 * `system_disk_type` - (Required, String, ForceNew) Specifies the type of system disk for the IEC server binding.
     Valid value is *SAS*(high I/O disk type).
     Changing this parameter creates a new IEC server resource.

 * `system_disk_size` - (Required, String, ForceNew) Specifies the size of system disk for the IEC server binding.
 The value range is 40 to 100 in GB.
     Changing this parameter creates a new IEC server resource.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of vpc for the IEC server.
 VPC mode only *CUSTOMER* can be used to create IEC server.
     Changing this parameter creates a new IEC server resource.

 * `admin_pass` - (Optional, String, ForceNew) Specifies the administrative
     password to assign to the IEC server.
 This parameter can contain a maximum of 26 characters, which may consist of letters, digits and Special characters(~!?,.:;-_'"(){}[]/<>@#$%^&*+|\=) and space.
-    This parameter and key_pair are alternative.
+    This parameter and `key_pair` are alternative.
     Changing this changes the root password on the existing server.

+* `key_pair` - (Optional, String, ForceNew) Specifies the name of a key pair to put on the IEC server.
+The key pair must already be created and associated with the tenant's account.
+    This parameter and `admin_pass` are alternative.
+    Changing this parameter creates a new IEC server resource.

 * `bind_eip` - (Optional, String, ForceNew) Specifies whether the IEC server is bound to EIP.
 Changing this parameter creates a new IEC server resource.

 * `coverage_level` - (Optional, String, ForceNew) Specifies the coverage level of IEC sites.
 Valid value is *SITE*.
     Changing this parameter creates a new IEC server resource.

 * `coverage_policy` - (Optional, String, ForceNew) Specifies the policy of IEC sites.
 Valid values are *centralize* and *discrete*, *centralize* is default.
     Changing this parameter creates a new IEC server resource.

 * `data_disks` - (Optional, List, ForceNew) Specifies the array of data disks to attach to the IEC server.
 Up to two data disks can be specified.
     The data_disks object structure is documented below.
     Changing this parameter creates a new IEC server resource.

-* `key_pair` - (Optional, String, ForceNew) Specifies the name of a key pair to put on the IEC server.
-The key pair must already be created and associated \
-    with the tenant's account.
-    This parameter and admin_pass are alternative.
-    Changing this parameter creates a new IEC server resource.

 * `user_data` - (Optional, String, ForceNew) Specifies the user data (information after encoding) configured during IEC server creation.
-The user_data can come from a variety of sources: inline, read in from the `file` or the `gzip`.
+The value can come from a variety of sources: inline, read in from the *file* function.
     Changing this parameter creates a new IEC server resource.

 The `coverage_sites` block supports: